moosy/kosmos-cp1-toolchain/README.md

       [...]

 ```
-With -c option you can additionally display the decimal codes entered in the CP1
+With the option -c you may additionally view the decimal codes entered in the CP1
 including all line numbers.